Rules and Regulations

 ART.
 2 – REGISTRATION

-- Registrations for L'Étape Argentina by Tour de France are personal and non-transferable.
-Any person who transfers, assigns, or sells their registration to another person without the consent of the organization, whether within or outside the deadlines established in these regulations, assumes full civil and criminal liability.
-In the event that an accident occurs as a result of such action or by such person during the event, both individuals may be banned from participating in any other edition of L'Étape du Tour worldwide for an indefinite period.
+6. Registrations are personal and non-transferable.
+Any person who releases, assigns, or sells their registration to another person without the consent of the organization—within or outside the deadlines established in these regulations—assumes full civil and criminal liability.
+In the event of any accident resulting from this process or caused by this person during the event, both individuals may be banned from participating in any other edition of L'Étape du Tour worldwide for an indefinite period.

 ART.
 3 – KIT COLLECTION